rails/rails/guides/source/active_record_validations.md

 methods as well.

-There are several other ways to validate data before it is saved into your database, including native database constraints, client-side validations, controller-level validations.
+There are several other ways to validate data before it is saved into your database, including native database constraints, client-side validations and controller-level validations.
 Here's a summary of the pros and cons:

 * Database constraints and/or stored procedures make the validation mechanisms